 We see pipes that are too small for the required flow (demand) significantly increasing the risk of water hammer, or on bigger sites they are just not able to deliver the flow required.
 Pipes can be installed too shallow (you didn't want to aerate your compacted turf did you??), or the wrong type of pipe for the pressure.

-Sprinklers and valve boxes are installed too high, too low, and completely in the wrong locations.
+Sprinklers and valve boxes are often installed too high, too low, and completely in the wrong locations.
 They will be a trip hazard or require whipper snipping around to prevent damage from the mower.
-Too low and dirt will get in between the stem and the seal so the stem will be jam up.
+When sprinklers installed too low dirt will get in between the stem and the seal so the stem will be jam up.
+Too high and the mower will munch them up and they can also be a trip hazard.

 We see cable that isn't installed in a conduit where it's exposed, instead it's left dangling out of a controller or across the surface of the ground, so it's unsightly and can be easily damaged.